7 Awesome Things You’re Losing Because You Aren’t Blogging

 There are people who just have phone numbers and email IDs.
 Then some people have a few social media profiles like Facebook and Twitter.
 Some have media coverage in several news publications.
 I guess you would agree that wider their digital footprint – higher is their brand value.

-When you have a good readership base, your readers will feel that they know you personally.
-I have been blogging for more than a 4 years now and I haven’t met many of my readers yet.
+Through blogging, your readers will feel that they know you personally.
+I have been blogging for more than 10 years now and I haven’t met many of my readers yet.
 (Maybe you are one of them).
 But when I meet one of my blog readers in person, we connect instantly because they know me better.

 5. You Become an Expert, Organically